NTSB: 13-year-old drove pickup in Texas crash that killed 9

 “We met here exactly at this table,” said Maddy Russell, 20, of Hobbs.
 “He was my heart.”

-The mourners released around 100 blue and orange balloons into the cold whipping wind of eastern New Mexico, and they soon disappeared into the horizon.
+The mourners released around 100 blue and orange balloons into the cold whipping wind of eastern New Mexico, which soon disappeared into the horizon.

 The university said on Twitter that counseling and religious services was available on campus.